waycrate/NextWM/README.md

 Since this project is meant to teach others, why not show people how wayland clients are written in different languages :) ?

-PS: I tried writing a go version but I never got the scanner working with my toolchain.

 ## Building

-NOTE: By default Xwayland always executes in the background.
+By default Xwayland always executes in the background.
 The `-Dxwayland-lazy` flag was added to mitigate this issue however this may have slightly worse xwayland startup times.

-NOTE: By default Nextctl C codebase is compiled and put in the mentioned `--prefix`.
-The `-Dnextctl-rs` flag compiles the rust version instead.
-Both versions of the tool are exactly identical.
+By default Nextctl C codebase is compiled and put in the mentioned `--prefix`.
+The `-Dnextctl-rs` / `-Dnextctl-go` flag compiles the Go/Rust versions instead.
+All versions of the tool are exactly identical.

 ### Depedencies

 1. `cargo` (Optional.
 Required if you build Rust implementation of Nextctl) *
+1. `go-wayland-scanner` ([Optional](https://github.com/rajveermalviya/go-wayland). required if you build Go implementation of Nextctl) *
+1. `go` (Optional.
+Required if you build Go implementation of Nextctl) *
 1. `libevdev`
 1. `libinput`
 1. `make` *